Onsite sewage facility: Differences

 It is normal for animals such as mice, rats, flies, and parasites to participate in the fully natural biological waste recycling process.
 Engineered facilities typically attempt to exclude them to prevent out of control population explosions and infestation, and prevent spread of vermin and disease.

 Although the solids collected by onsite sewage facilities can potentially be used as compost to build topsoil, these solids are often incompletely decomposed due to either a lack of onsite storage space to wait for decomposition (municipal facilities), or because the solids are being stacked in a layered structure of new waste solids on top of previously decomposed solids (septic tanks and outhouses).
 Due to the incomplete state of decomposition, when removed from an onsite sewage facility, these solids are typically referred to as sludge rather than compost, and have powerful offensive odors arising from the microorganisms still consuming nutrients in the sludge.

 Engineered facilities that use water suspension to transport solids (private septic systems and municipal facilities) typically form a floating layer in their primary settling tank, consisting of low-density liquids such as oils, buoyant solids, and soap foam.
 This is referred to as scum and is slowly decomposed by microorganisms, eventually falling to the bottom of the settling tank as part of the sludge.
 When private septic tanks are emptied of solids, the tank is typically vacuumed empty and the incompletely digested scum is added to the incompletely digested sludge, further adding to its aroma and bioactivity.

 If left completely undisturbed and exposed to the open air through a vent, the sludge and scum in a settling tank will eventually be turned completely into low-odor compost.
-By building two tanks side by side, and diverting sewage between them, one tank can be allowed to rest while the other is in use, and the resting tank can be safely and easily cleaned out by hand before it is used again.
+Placing two tanks side by side allows one to rest while the other is in use, so the resting tank can later be safely cleaned by hand.
 This has been proposed as a solution for onsite sewage facilities in subsistence agriculture economies where hand labor is the most abundant.

-Although human body waste is no different from the waste of any other animal, municipal facilities may be required to bury the collected solids in landfills, due to the risk of toxic contaminants placed into the shared communal sewage system, by humans unaware of the harm they are causing.
-Municipal facilities may also collect runoff from roadways, which contains traces of all the various chemicals used in vehicles such as brake fluid and engine oil, and those used in melting ice and snow.
-Private septic systems typically do not experience these issues, as the homeowner is directly aware that they must not pour toxic chemicals down the drain.
+Although human body waste is no different from that of other animals, municipal facilities may be required to bury collected solids in landfills due to the risk of toxic contaminants introduced into the shared sewage system by people unaware of the consequences.
+These systems may also collect roadway runoff, which contains traces of vehicle fluids like brake fluid and engine oil, as well as chemicals used for melting ice and snow.
+Private septic systems typically avoid such contamination, as homeowners are directly aware not to dispose of toxic substances down the drain.